What Is ISO 14001 Certification?

 Annual surveillance audits

-While the full standard contains detailed clauses, core requirements include:
+While the standard contains detailed clauses, the foundational elements include:

 Context of the Organization

-Identify internal and external issues affecting environmental performance, including stakeholder expectations.
+Organizations must identify internal and external issues that affect environmental performance, including stakeholder expectations and regulatory pressures.

 Leadership & Commitment

-Top management must demonstrate active involvement and accountability.
+Top management must demonstrate accountability, allocate resources, and actively support the EMS.

 Planning